luisRlugo/Anime-Directory-/README.md

 # Installation

-Clone Repo
+Clone Repo,
-npm install - this will install dependencies npm start - this will launch app
+npm install - this will install dependencies, npm start - this will launch app